Working for Captivate, I have landed my perfect job. I get to combine two passions of mine, SEO and podcasting.

 SEO stands for Search Engine Optimization.
 It refers to the method of increasing both the quality and quantity of traffic to your website via non-paid (organic) results in search engines such as Google.

-Podcast SEO is a sustainable method for growing your audience and raising your profile online.
-By optimizing your podcast, you give potential listeners more opportunities to discover you and your show through search traffic.
+You can apply SEO techniques to your podcast and is a sustainable method for growing your audience and raising your profile online.
+By optimizing your podcast for search engines, you give potential listeners more opportunities to discover you and your show when searching online rather than just relying on being found in podcast apps.

 Of course, seasoned podcast listeners might go straight to an app on their phone, or head to Spotify or Apple Podcasts to search for new podcasts themselves.
 Optimizing your podcast with keywords is important for getting your show to appear in these search results, too – after all, every podcast app is a search engine, too!

-But there’s a huge potential audience that doesn’t know where to look for new podcasts or have never listened to one, ever!
+But there’s a huge potential audience that either doesn’t know where to look for new podcasts or aren’t currently listening to them.

-In order to maximise your podcast’s discoverability, it’s vital to cater to those curious individuals who head to Google or other search engines to look for podcasts by typing in, for example, ‘podcasts about rock music’ or ‘film reviews podcast’.
+For example, some may head to Google to look for podcasts by typing in, for example, ‘podcasts about rock music’ or ‘film reviews podcast’.

-In May 2019, Google announced that it had started showing podcasts directly in its search results.
+In May 2019, Google announced that it had started indexing podcasts so that it can display shows directly in its search results.

 This means that depending on what someone searches in Google, they will be shown relevant or related podcasts playable directly within Google Search and its other products, like Google Assistant.